developerfred/staking/README.md

 # Staking

-Staking for the Ditto Elastic Supply Currency
+Staking frontend for the Ditto Elastic Supply Currency.

 # Run